nirazanbasnet/nextjs-tailwindcss-sass-boilerplate/README.md

 A well-structured ready Next.js boilerplate with TailwindCSS and SASS.

 ## About
-**Next.js is a minimalistic React framework that runs on the browser and the server.
+**Next.js** is a minimalistic React framework that runs on the browser and the server.
 It offers developers an easy way to get started, and as it uses React.js for templating, it's also a straightforward way for developers with React experience to get productive quickly.

 The advantage of this approach is to be able to create rich user experiences in a uniform way, without compromising SEO (Search Engine Optimisation) factors that are key to good ranking on Google and other search engines.

-**TailwindCSS is a utility-first CSS framework for rapidly building custom designs and a highly customizable, low-level CSS framework that gives you all of the building blocks you need to build bespoke designs without any annoying opinionated styles you have to fight to override
+**TailwindCSS** is a utility-first CSS framework for rapidly building custom designs and a highly customizable, low-level CSS framework that gives you all of the building blocks you need to build bespoke designs without any annoying opinionated styles you have to fight to override

-**Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
+**SASS** is the most mature, stable, and powerful professional grade CSS extension language in the world.

 ## Installation